CrossRef/event-data-user-guide/event-data-manual.md

 ## Query API

-Use the Query API is the way to retrieve Event Data.
+The Query API provides access to Event Data.
 It is simple REST API and uses JSON.
 Because there are up to a million events per month, every query is scoped by a date, in `YYYY-MM-DD` format.
 Even when scoped to a particular date, there can be tens of thousands of events.
 Therefore there are a number of filters available.

 The Query has two date views: `collected` and `occurred`.
-See ['Occurred-at vs Collected-at'](##concept-timescales) for a more detailed discussion.
+See ['Occurred-at vs Collected-at'](#concept-timescales) for a more detailed discussion.
 Each is suitable for different use cases:

  - `collected` is useful when you want to run a daily query to fetch all events for a given filter and you want to be sure you always have all available events
  - `collected` is useful when you want to reference a dataset and be sure it never changes